rangle/angular-training-slides/slides/src/content/directives.md

 ## `NgSwitch` Directive

-- Very similar to a switch statement <!-- .element: class="smaller-font" -->
-- Multiple components can be matched using <!-- .element: class="smaller-font" --> `ngSwitchCase`
+- Multiple components can be matched using `ngSwitchCase`
-- Since components are created or destroyed be aware of the costs in doing so. <!-- .element: class="smaller-font" -->
+- Since components are created or destroyed be aware of the costs in doing so.

 ```html
 <div class="tabs-selection">